 Multi Mic Audio Signal Processing

-We have extensive experience in the development, integration, and configuration of signal processing solutions in a wide variety of products.
+VOCAL has extensive industry experience in the development, integration, and customization of software utilizing microphone arrays.
 The applications that can benefit from this software include far-field conference speakerphones, voice controlled smart devices and audio surveillance equipment.

 Contact us to discuss your audio processing application requirements.

-Acoustic Beamforming SDK enhances the speech of interest while suppressing interference, background noise, and reverberation.
-Beamforming is also known as spatial filtering with the ability to focus on sound in one direction, while attenuating undesired sound sources.
-There are a wide variety of the acoustic beamforming algorithms.
-From fixed to adaptive beamforming for linear, circular or nested microphone arrays, VOCAL’s expertise in advanced signal processing will help provide find the best solution for the application.
+Acoustic Beamforming is spatial filtering with the ability to focus on sound in one direction, while attenuating undesired sound sources.
+VOCAL’s Acoustic Beamforming SDK expands dual mic solutions by microphone arrays.
+Linear, circular or nested microphone arrays are used to enhance the speech of interest while suppressing interference, background noise, and reverberation.
+There are a wide variety of the acoustic beamforming algorithms, from fixed to adaptive beamforming, VOCAL’s expertise in advanced signal processing will help provide find the best solution for the application.

 Much like Acoustic Beamforming, Blind Signal Separation (BSS) is able to separate multiple sound sources utilizing microphone arrays.
 BSS is the separation of a set of signals from a set of mixed signals without the aid of information (or with very little information) about the signal source or the mixing process.
 This is a noise reduction process which isolates the signal of interest from the interfering noise sources.

-Utilizing microphone arrays, Sound Source Localization (SSL) algorithms, such as beam scanning and generalized cross correlation can be used to estimate the direction of the sound sources present in the acoustic environment.
-SSL can serve as a beam steerer for acoustic beamforming algorithms, and can be used to provide visual cues for augmented reality systems.
+Sound Source Localization (SSL) is an algorithm that finds the direction of sound source(s) in an acoustic environment.
+When utilizing an array of microphone signals, Sound Source Localization (SSL) software can serve as the beam steerer for acoustic beamforming algorithms.
+This information can also be used to provide visual cues for augmented reality and voice control systems.